tristantao/kaggle_survivor/writeup.md

 Find out if the readers are: (Engineer, Business, Medicine, Research, Student) In the tutorial teach them to a score of **.70** and then offer tips and advice to improve score to **.77**

-This walkthrough is meant for **ANYONE** interested in learning more about data analytics and is targeted towards people with no prior experience in **R**.
-Some background in Statistics would be helpful (making the fancy words seem less fancy) but neither is it necessary.
-The purpose of this walkthrough is to simply give you a taste of what machine learning is really like, by feeding it to you with a silver spoon.
-After all, the best way to understand what Machine Learning really is is to complete a simple machine learning project right?
 We believe R or some software like it will be the baseline skill business professionals require like Microsoft Excel is today.

 ### Concepts to Cover: